Master-Alcy/MyLearningSpot/Preparations/RealData/RiskVal/QuickPrepareDoc.md

 ## Questions found so far

-* basic questions about good design practices in OOP, Multithreading, Text Parsing and Processing andn Databases.
+* basic questions about good design practices in OOP, Multithreading, Text Parsing and Processing and Databases.
 (2009)
 * Generally consists of Multithreaded real time application involving text processing and use of design patterns.
 (2009)
 * How does swing use multithreading?
 (2009)
 * java threads, final vs finalize, design patterns like singleton, observer pattern, abstract class vs inheritance when to use what, abstract classes vs interface. finally,final,finalize (2009)
-* Multi threading what happens in run() when class implements Runnable (2009) thread implementation  (2009)
+* Multi threading what happens in run() when class implements Runnable (2009)
+* thread implementation (2009)
 * java, sql, and logic questions (2013)
 * binary tree data structure and http connections.
 (2013)
 * 5 Pirates and 100 Gold Coins (2013)